boboldehampsink/import/README.md

  - Ability to revert imports

 Todo:
- - Import all ElementTypes (currently only Entries)
+ - Import more ElementTypes (currently only Entries and Users)
  - Support JSON and XML
- - Import a fixed value in absence of data
- - More info in the import summary mail

 Important:
 The plugin's folder should be named "import"